gale93/swebs/README.md

 * Replay with the content of "resources" directory.
 * Echo the JSON stuff you send via websocket ( /socket is the channel )

+## Configs

+You can change via flag this settings:

+* -port ( Default: 9393 )
+* -checkdir (Default: true. it creates the directory if not exists)
+* -ws (Default: true.
+Enables the websocket thingy you read before )

 ## How to get it work ?

 No dependencies, no nothing.
 Just click on the executable and you are ready.